Raghuram-Veeramallu/raghuram-veeramallu.github.io/_pages/about.md

 **🏥 In the Heart of Health Informatics**

 In my current role as a Research Assistant at the [Institute of Health Informatics](https://healthinformatics.umn.edu/), University of Minnesota, I'm deeply involved in the "Advancing Health Equity" project.
 This initiative is more than a job; it's a mission to harness the power of data to bridge health disparities and promote equitable healthcare access for all.
-Under the expert guidance of [Dr. Erich Kummerfeld](https://healthinformatics.umn.edu/staff/erich-kummerfeld), I'm contributing to research that has the potential to transform health equity among community school students.
+Guided by the esteemed mentorship of [Dr. Erich Kummerfeld](https://healthinformatics.umn.edu/staff/erich-kummerfeld), I am actively engaged in pioneering research aimed at revolutionizing health equity among community school students.

 **🎓 A Solid Foundation in Computer Science and Mathematics**

-My journey began at [Shiv Nadar University](https://snu.edu.in/home), India, where I delved deep into Computer Science and Engineering, complemented by a minor in Mathematics.
+My journey began at [Shiv Nadar University](https://snu.edu.in/home), India, where I delved deep into Computer Science and Engineering, enhanced with a supplementary minor in Mathematics.
 This blend of disciplines wasn't just an academic pursuit; it was a launchpad for my passion in data science.

 **💼 From Predictive Models to Amazon's Tech Innovations**